-A chatbot cannot sound monotonous and robot-like as it will drive away from the users.
+A chatbot cannot sound monotonous and robot-like, as it will drive away from the users.
 It also must not be aggressive in its approach to sound like a human, as it leads to illogical conversations that do not serve the user’s purpose.

-The once-popular, good old Pancho, the weather bot, went overboard with being friendly, leaving the user frustrated.
+The once-popular, good-old Pancho, the weather bot, went overboard with being friendly, leaving the user frustrated.

 It may happen due to numerous reasons.
 It could be a technical glitch.
 It could also be because the bots fail to understand a user’s question.

 In this social media age, every business leverages more than one social media platform to engage with users.
-Chatbots can sometimes redirect users from a channel to another.
+Chatbots can sometimes redirect users from one channel to another.
 It may cause inconvenience to the users, as they choose to reach them through a social media platform more accessible to them.